Density-dependent sodium-storage mechanisms in hard carbon materials

 \textbf{Structural Characterization.} The morphology of the quenched HC samples reveals that most of the carbon forms curved graphene-like fragments, predominantly with sp$^{2}$ bonding, as quantified in Table S1.
 These fragments assemble into three-dimensional networks, where edges containing sp motifs and basal planes can be interlinked via sp$^{3}$-hybridized carbon atoms.
 To further analyze the structural topology of the graphitic planes, we computed ring-size and bond-angle distributions \cite{Wang2022}.
 Here, ring size denotes the number of carbon atoms forming a closed covalent loop with the sp$^{2}$ network.
 These quantities serve as sensitive metrics for local order and curvature in disordered carbon networks.
-The analysis was performed using \texttt{matscipy} \cite{Grigorev2024} for all five HC samples.
-As shown in Fig. \ref{fig:2}, the graphene-like layers in all samples are primarily composed of 5-, 6-, and 7-membered carbon rings.
-With the exception of the 1.9~g cm$^{-3}$ sample, all densities display similar ring-size distributions characterized by a dominant peak at 6-membered rings, indicative of well-ordered graphitic domains, along with approximately equal populations of 5- and 7-membered rings.
-In contrast, the 1.9~g cm$^{-3}$ sample exhibits a higher population of 5-membered rings as compared to 7-membered ones.
+The analysis was performed using \texttt{matscipy} \cite{Grigorev2024} for all five HC densities.
+As shown in Fig. S\ref{fig:2}(a), the graphene-like layers in all samples are primarily composed of 5-, 6-, and 7-membered carbon rings.
+All densities display similar ring-size distributions characterized by a dominant peak at 6-membered rings, indicative of well-ordered graphitic domains, along with approximately equal populations of 5- and 7-membered rings.
+We also note that the small standard deviation confirms the robustness of the simulation protocol.
 Complementary information is provided by the bond-angle distributions.